Thanksgiving with The Menagerie

 Some of us, not so much.

-Many of us look forward to them each year in the hope that things will go smoothly.
+And many of us look forward to them each year in the hope that things will go smoothly.

 That there will be love and respect.